manugill/eye/README.md

 The devices to make the full use of this idea are not ready yet (something like Magic Leap but actually good i.e. higher resolution and FOV, or even VR headsets with 4k in each eye).
 But I want the software to be ready before the hardware catches up.

+Productivity user interfaces in XR are still a very nascent field, nobody's solved the problem in substantial way yet.
+This project also aims to explore and implements in that area.

 ## v0.1 roadmap
 We need three things:
 - A web browser with dev tools (working already, performance needs improvement).